ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

         it effective.
 Any resignation shall be without prejudice to the rights, if any, of the Corporation under any contract to which the officer is a party.

+..
+Again, this reference needs to be explicitely given because there is another "Vacancies" section.

+.. _sec\:vacancies:

 Vacancies
 -----------------------------------------